 UK's Gatwick Airport posts 321 mln stg loss as passenger numbers collapse

-LONDON, Aug 28 (Reuters) - Gatwick Airport, Britain's no.2 airport, said the pandemic had pushed it to a 321 million pound ($426 million) loss in the first six months of 2020 on passenger numbers which collapsed 66%.
+LONDON, Aug 28 (Reuters) - Gatwick Airport, Britain's no.2 airport, said the pandemic had pushed it to a 321 million pound ($426 million) loss in the first six months of 2020 as passenger numbers collapsed and it prepared for the travel slump to last for years.

-The airport, owned by VINCI Airports and Global Infrastructure Partners and located south of London, announced earlier this week it needed to cut 600 jobs to prepare for a smaller travel industry, and said it had reduced operational costs by only using one terminal.
+Gatwick, owned by VINCI Airports SGEF.PA and Global Infrastructure Partners, is located south of London.
+It said earlier this week it needed to cut 600 jobs to prepare for a smaller travel industry.

+Rising levels of infections across Europe and Britain's quarantine rules on major holiday destinations such as Spain and France have quashed hopes for a swift aviation recovery, and Gatwick said it expected numbers and traffic to stay subdued.

+In the six months to the end of June, a period when most planes were grounded for months, Gatwick's passenger numbers dropped by 66%, pushing revenues down 61% to 144 million pounds and resulting in a 321 million pound loss.

-Traffic levels will not recover for four to five years, Gatwick forecast on Friday, adding that it had held talks with its banks and bondholders over the impact on its financial covenants.
+Gatwick said it had reduced costs by moving all its operations into one terminal, and held talks with its banks and bondholders over the impact of the crisis on its financial covenants.

+Heathrow, the country's no.1 airport, which posted a 1.1 billion pound loss for the first six months of the year, has been leading a campaign to promote COVID-19 testing as an alternative to quarantine to help encourage more travel, but so far the government has not changed its approach.

 ($1 = 0.7543 pounds)